adamakeo/faxDocument/docs/autosens-dynamic.md

 - newest.new.autosens.ratio = (new.autosens.ratio - 1)/2 + 1

 ## Adjust Basal
-Adjust basal replaces autosense's formula for adjusting basal rates, with one dependent on total daily dose (TDD).
+Adjust basal replaces autosense's formula for adjusting basal rates, with one dependent on total daily dose (TDD) of insulin.
 Turn on this setting to give basal adjustments more agility.
 If you have high variability of TDD day-to-day, keep this setting off.

 ### Advanced Information
 Normally a new basal rate is set by autosens: